What is mid-market real estate?

 This segment is important in the commercial real estate market.
 It offers investment opportunities that balance accessibility, quality, and potential returns.
 The term often aligns with middle market investments, a category frequently targeted by institutional investors, private equity firms, and others seeking steady cash flows and long-term value appreciation.

 For commercial real estate, mid-market typically includes middle market assets such as office buildings, retail spaces, or industrial properties located in secondary or suburban markets.
 These properties may not be in prime locations, but they often have good prices.
+In practice, the appeal of mid-market assets often comes from finding properties where tenant demand remains durable, replacement costs are high enough to support value, and competition from institutional capital is less extreme than in trophy assets.
 They also have stable tenants and the chance for strong cash flows.

 Why Mid-Market Matters in Real Estate